BYRIO/krita-webdoc-zh/user_manual/drawing_tablets.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you experience an issue where the start of the stroke is straight,
-and have a wacom tablet, it could be caused by the wacom driver
+and have a wacom tablet, it could be caused by the Wacom driver
 double-click detection.

-To fix this, go to the wacom settings utility and lower the double click
+To fix this, go to the Wacom settings utility and lower the double click
 sensitivity.

 Supported Tablets